A great escape outdoors this 'Twixmas'

-The Lord of Misrule was a mischievous elf-type character who will be hiding in various spots around Dyrham Park this season.
-Pick up a trail leaflet at reception and challenge yourself to follow the outdoor trail around the 270-acre site.
+There will be a children's trail around Dyrham Park this season.
+Pick up a leaflet at reception and challenge yourself to follow the outdoor trail around the 270-acre site.

-Our brand new costumed storytellers, trained by Gideon Reeling, will be circulating around the house and grounds to share nuggets of festive facts, tales and history of Dyrham in the 17th century.
+Our costumed storytellers will be circulating around the house and grounds to share nuggets of festive facts, tales and history of Dyrham in the 17th century.

 As well as all of this, you can enjoy hot drinks and sweet treats in the tea-room or a spot of shopping in our National Trust shop, with edible delights as well as cards and gifts.